A Brief Guide to the Food Supply Chain

 Challenges in the Food Supply Chain

-The food supply chain is up against a host of challenges that can really affect how well it operates, its safety, and its overall dependability.
+The food supply chain faces many challenges that can seriously affect its efficiency, safety, and reliability.

 Best Practices for Managing the Food Supply Chain